-Housing Authority of the City of Hawaiian Gardens is a Public Housing Agency in Hawaiian Gardens, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Hawaiian Gardens is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Hawaiian Gardens offers Section 8 Housing rental assistance in Hawaiian Gardens.

 As of September 24th, 2022, it is not known if Housing Authority of the City of Hawaiian Gardens is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.